-From the Select Methods drop-down list, choose the appropriate quantification method used in the experiment.
+From the Select Methods drop-down menu, choose the appropriate quantification method used in the experiment.
 To examine the details of a selected quantification method, click on the View button.
 To create a new quantification method, select Add New Method from the Select Methods drop-down menu.
-Refer to Chapter 17, Section 2.3, "Labeled Q Method Configuration" for how to create or edit a quantification method:
+Refer to Chapter 18, Configuration and Preferences Section 2, "PEAKS Configuration", "Labeled Q Method Configuration" for how to create or edit a quantification method:

 - Mass Error Tolerance: This parameter is used to locate the reporter ion peaks in the MS/MS scan.
-It is recommended to set the mass error tolerance a little wider than the fragment ion error tolerance used in the PEAKS DB search.
 Either Da or ppm can be selected as the mass unit. - Reporter Ion Type: This parameter allows for the selection of MS2 or MS3 as the reporter ion type for quantification. - -10lgP Threshold: Only peptides with a score above this threshold are used to quantify the identified proteins.
 Either this option or the FDR Threshold can be selected. - FDR Threshold(%): Only peptides with a score above this threshold are used to quantify the identified proteins.
 Either this option or the -10logP Threshold can be selected. - Quantification allows for the option of sample grouping.
 For experiments with multiple samples, the search bar can be used to look for a specific sample.
-After selecting a sample, it can be added to a new group by clicking the button or to an existing group by clicking the button and selecting that option from the drop-down menu.
+After selecting a sample, it can be added to a new group by clicking the button or to an existing group by clicking the drop-down menu.
 Display all samples in each group or just the individual groups by selecting the Expand and Collapse buttons, respectively.
-Samples can be removed individually or removed all at once by clicking the button or the Remove All button, respectively.

-• Predefined parameters: This drop-down menu enables the saving, as well as the previously saved parameters, for the ease to perform quantification regularly with the same parameters.
+Samples can be removed individually or removed all at once by clicking the button or the Remove All button, respectively. - Predefined parameters: This drop-down menu enables the saving, as well as the previously saved parameters, for the ease to perform quantification regularly with the same parameters.